 You can change these at any time while you're working with your advertiser.
-You'll need to set up lots more to make sure your camping runs as intended, but you can enter this minimum to get going and update other settings later.
+You'll need to set up lots more to make sure your campaign runs as intended, but you can enter this minimum to get going and update other settings later.

 This section provides step-by-step procedures divided into sections to help you grasp line item set up.
 However, you're more than likely to set up your line item in a different sequence as you gather requirements and other details provided to you by your advertiser.
 Consider this a general outline and refer to About line items if you're unfamiliar with a setting.

 - Start a new order or click the name of an existing order to go to its details.

 - Select Ad type: Ad type describes the kind of ad creative you need to add later in a line item.
 Work with your advertiser to determine what type of display creative or video or audio creative that's required.
 Ad types include:

 Only available in Google Ad Manager 360